Did you see the new movie everyone is talking about?

 The hardest part of learning English tenses might be memorizing the different forms of every verb, especially when it comes to irregular verbs.

-Here are a few resources that can help you practice and remember all those forms.
+Here are a couple of resources that can help you practice and remember all those forms.

 - The WordReference English Conjugator.
 This tool will show you what pretty much any English verb looks like in any tense.
 Just type the verb you’re looking for into the box at the top of the page.